 1. This scene plays out differently in the anime and the manga, but in both, the members of the club mistake Haruhi for a boy at first, and she doesn’t care enough to correct them because, she says, she doesn’t really think or care about gender.

 2. Let us be clear that Oscar and Haruhi have different gender expressions and both are valid.
 Just because Haruhi is more genderfluid doesn’t make her better than anyone who wants their pronouns respected.
 There’s a lot of different ways to inhabit nonbinary spaces, and all are valid.

-3. We’re trying to approximate the same situational pro/nouns Ryouji/Ranka uses to refer to themself.
-Ryouji describes himself as bisexual okama (which can be a feminine man, transwoman, or drag queen) and as Haruhi’s father; often drag queens are referred to with female pronouns in English.
+4. We’re trying to approximate the same situational pro/nouns Ryouji/Ranka uses to refer to themself.
+Ryouji describes himself as bisexual okama (which can be a feminine man, trans woman, or drag queen, and is a word that is a slur if used by someone who is not self-identified as an okama) and as Haruhi’s father; often drag queens are referred to with female pronouns in English.
 We’re using a mix of male/female/neutral (they) pronouns as it seems appropriate.
 Interestingly, Ranka’s stage persona is more of a beautiful OL in office clothes than the high-fashion, hard femme, heavily made-up look associated with drag queens.
 Also, Ranka, like Haruhi, interestingly enough, have the same appeal as “the natural.”